Employee Benefits

 A lawyer is a licensed professional who advises and/or represents clients in legal matters.
 There are many types of lawyers, all of whom cover different areas of the law, ranging from personal injury to criminal cases.

-Each type of lawyer handles different aspects of the law and has varying responsibilities depending on their field.
+Each type of lawyer handles different aspects of the law and has varying responsibilities and legal services depending on their field.
 Below are the most common types of lawyers and what they do.

-Adoption lawyers handle matters related to adoption law.
+Adoption lawyers can handle any legal matter related to adoption law.
 They can help protect the parental rights of all parties involved and ensure the adopted child is taken care of.

 Adoption lawyers can be brought in from the very beginning of the adoption process.
 They can find adoption agencies or oversee private adoptions, handling the paperwork and communications in either scenario.
 They can also handle a number of other aspects listed below.

 Bankruptcy lawyers provide legal advice to clients who are or are considering filing for bankruptcy.
 Additionally, they manage any paperwork or legal documents needed from their clients, and represent some clients in court.
 Bankruptcy lawyers act as guides throughout the complicated process of claiming bankruptcy.
-They offer advice regarding:
+They offer advice regarding any legal issue, including:

 Business lawyers, also referred to as corporate lawyers, cover the breadth of legal matters businesses face, ranging from malpractice lawsuits to contract negotiation and mergers.
-Their job is to make sure everything a business or organization does is legal and carried out honestly and openly.
+A corporate lawyer’s job is to make sure everything a business or organization does is legal and carried out honestly and openly.
 They can handle a myriad of legal duties, but some of the most common can be found below.

 Civil lawyers, more formally referred to as civil litigation attorneys or litigators, are lawyers that handle non-criminal issues.
 They manage lawsuits centering around personal injury, familial matters, employment issues, and real estate.
 They can also handle custody battles, personal relationship issues, and property disputes.
 They often seek redress in the form of compensation.

-Defense lawyers handle criminal trials on behalf of a defendant.
+Defense lawyers know criminal law and handle criminal trials on behalf of a defendant.
 They aim to protect the rights of the defendant and ensure a fair, unbiased trial.
 Defense attorneys build a defense strategy with the goal of minimizing the punishment for a given crime.

-Many defense lawyers choose one area of criminal law and solely practice on those types of cases.
-Some may choose to handle violent crimes, while others may stick to drug offenses or petty theft.
+Many criminal defense lawyers choose one area of criminal law and solely practice on those types of cases.
+A criminal lawyer may choose to handle violent crimes, while others may stick to drug offenses or petty theft.

 Disability lawyers, also referred to as ADA lawyers, protect the rights of disabled persons under The Americans with Disabilities Act (ADA).
 Signed into law in 1990, The ADA prohibits discrimination against those with disabilities in all areas of public and private life.
 It guarantees individuals with disabilities have an equal opportunity in the workplace, government facilities, transportation, and businesses.